-Mole translated from Nahuatl (the language of the Aztecs) means sauce and many regions in Mexico have their own take on this dish.
-The mole queretareno means from the region of Queretaro in Mexico.
+Mole translated from Nahuatl (the language of the Aztecs) means sauce and many regions in Mexico have their own take on this rich stewed dish.
+The mole queretareno originates from the region of Queretaro in Mexico.
 It can be a little time consuming to get all the ingredients for this dish so we've put together a Mole blend to help you out.
-As with all our recipes they are vegetarian or vegan but you can easily substitute meat if that is your preference.
+This version is healthy and meat free, using jackfruit and beans in the place of meat.

 - 2 tbsp mole blend (includes ancho chilli, guajillo chilli, cumin, cloves, coriander, black pepper, allspice)

 - 1 tortilla (slice of bread if you don't have)

 - 2 tomatoes (roughly chopped)

 - 1 clove garlic (roughly chopped)